Skip to main content

 • kidneys - these are less common

 These types of infection are urinary tract infections (UTIs).
-They usually need to be treated with antibiotics.
+Treatment is usually antibiotics.

-You can get a UTI from either short or long-term catheter use.
+You can get a UTI from any type of catheter use.
 But the longer a catheter is used, the greater your risk of infection.
-Catheters should be inserted correctly and maintained properly.
-They should only be used for as long as necessary.